luizcosta123/FourStore-Particular/README.md

 ## Bugs fixed 🛠

-The "registerSale" method was receiving an overwritten list of products (cart), to solve this problem, an auxiliary list was created that creates a copy of the cart list, allowing the lists saved in saleData not to be overwritten
+The "registerSale" method was receiving an overwritten list of products (cart), to solve this problem, an auxiliary list was created that creates a copy of the cart list, allowing the lists saved in saleData not to be overwritten.

 ## Updates 💿